MasrourTawfik/GIA-LLM/Documentation/scripts/GPT4.rst

 Data Input Format
 ~~~~~~~~~~~~~~~~~

-- Synthetic data is formatted to match the input requirements of llama2, Zephyr, Falcon, and Mistral.
+- Synthetic data is formatted to match the input requirements of llama2, Zephyr, Falcon, and Mistral or other large language model.
 - The format ensures that the synthetic data seamlessly integrates with each LLM's unique architecture.

 Fine-tuning Process